toa-io/toa/extensions/configuration/readme.md

 ## Problem Definition

-- Components must be reusable in different contexts and deployment environments that are in different configurations.
+- Components should be runnable in different deployment environments.
-- Some algorithm parameters must be deployed secretly.
+- Some algorithm's parameters should be deployed secretly.
+- Components should be reusable in different contexts.

 ## Manifest